El Pollo Loco’s New Holiday Campaign Encourages Inclusivity and Connection

 cinnamon sugar.

-The holiday campaign, launching today, will be supported across TV, digital and social media.
+The holiday campaign will be supported across TV, digital, and social media.
 To view the video, visit El Pollo Loco’s YouTube at www.youtube.com/OfficialElPolloLoco.

 About El Pollo Loco